Elvira Berend

 Elvira Bayakhmetovna Berend (née Sakhatova, born 19 September 1965) is a Kazakhstan-born Luxembourg chess player who holds the FIDE title of Woman Grandmaster (WGM).
 She is a three-time Luxembourg Chess Championship winner (1998, 2015, 2016) and four-time World Women's Over 50 Chess Championship winner (2017, 2018, 2019, 2022).

 Biography

 She is the younger sister of WIM Gulnar Sachs (née Sakhatova).
-In 1988, she took part in the USSR Women's Chess Championship final and ranked 12th place.
-She twice represented the Kazakh SSR team in the Soviet Team Chess Championships (1986, 1991), in which she won team silver medal in 1991.
+In 1988, she took part in the USSR Women's Chess Championship final and finished in 12th place.
+She twice represented the Kazakh SSR team in the Soviet Team Chess Championships (1986, 1991), in which she won a team silver medal in 1991.

-After dissolution of the Soviet Union in chess tournaments she represented Kazakhstan.
-In 1995, Elvira Berend participated in Women's World Chess Championship Interzonal Tournament in Chişinău where ranked 14th place.
-In 1997, in Athens she wins European Women's Fast Chess Championship, as well as winning the international chess tournament in Luxembourg City.
+After the dissolution of the Soviet Union, she represented Kazakhstan.
+In 1995, Elvira Berend participated in Women's World Chess Championship Interzonal Tournament in Chişinău where she finished in 14th place.
+In 1997, in Athens she won the European Women's Fast Chess Championship, and also the international chess tournament in Luxembourg City.

-In the second half of the 1990s, she married the Luxembourg International Master Fred Berend, and since 1997 she has been representing Luxembourg in the chess tournaments.
+In the second half of the 1990s, she married the Luxembourg International Master Fred Berend, and since 1997 has been representing Luxembourg in chess tournaments.
+She holds the unique distinction of winning the open (male) championship of her country three times.

 Elvira Berend played for Kazakhstan and Luxembourg: